junwai/Game/Game Rules.md

 |Movement|-|+1|-|+1|-|+1|-|+1|-|
 |Hit|+1|-|+1|-|+1|-|+1|-|+1|

-- 1| Ice Blast: 1+X damage ranged attack, where X is Attunement.
-If attack hits, target has -2 Evasion this round.
+- 1| Ice Blast: +X Hit, 1+X Damage ranged Attack, where X is Attunement.
 Cooldown.
 Special.
-- 2| Hoarfrost: Units within 3+X spaces of your Elite must move 2 spaces in one direction per 1 space of Movement, where X is Attunement.
+- 2| Hoarfrost: Units within X spaces of your Elite have -2 Evasion, where X is Attunement.
 Passive
 - 3| Flash Flood: When 2 of your Commons form a straight line of spaces between them, non-Obstacle units between those Commons are moved from the highest numbered Common to the lowest until movement is blocked.
 Ignore blocked movement damage for this effect.
 Passive
-- 4| Oxidize: Your units deal Piercing damage with their base Attack and Water abilities.
+- 4| Oxidize: Your Elite's Range 1 Attacks have Piercing.
 Passive
-- 5| Hailstorm: At the beginning of your turn, choose a space within cast range.
-At the end of the next 2 rounds, enemy units within 3 spaces take 1+X Wounding damage, where X is Attunement.
-Damage does not stack from multiple effects.
+- 5| Manifest Water: Your Elite may use up to X Reaction points as Attack points, where X is Attunement.
 Passive
-- 6| Water Cutter: Add Swift and Wounding to your next Attack.
-Special.
-- 7| Whirlpool: Choose a space on the board.
-At the beginning of the next round, move all units within 3 spaces move 1 space closer to the target space.
-Units that are moved into the target space are moved to a unit's friendly available respawn area as chosen by the owner of the unit.
-Cannot use this ability on occupied spaces.
-Special
-- 8| Erosion: Obstacles are also moved when using Flash Flood.
+- 6| Hailstorm: Your units within 3 spaces of each other have a collective pool of Attack points to use.
 Passive
-- 9| Frostbite: Units within 3 spaces of your Elite add Swift to any attacks targeting them.
-Does not apply to your units.
-Passive
+- 7| Liquid Shield: Gain 3 Armor from any damage from Reactions.
+Reaction.
+- 8| Geyser: Enemy units take 2 Wounding Damage and need 2 Movement points to move into spaces adjacent to your Objectives, where X is Attunement.
+Passive.
+- 9| Frostbite: Your units add X damage to any Attacks with Swift, where X is Attunement.
+Passive.
-- 10| Harbinger of Winter: Units within X spaces of your Elite disregard Evasion modifiers when resolving attacks, Where X is Attunement.
+- 10| Harbinger of Winter: Enemy units within X spaces of your Elite add Swift to any attacks targeting them, where X is Attunement.
 Passive.

 - [Elements](#Elements)